-So what is TOR: in fact, it’s a kind of “peer-to-peer” concept but used for security purposes.
-It actually is a distributed network and anonymous network.
-It is particularly helpful to people who don’t want their internet traffic to be tracked since the packets are distributed over the whole TOR network.
-To quote TOR’s website “The idea is similar to using a twisty, hard-to-follow route in order to throw off somebody who is tailing you — and then periodically erasing your footprints.”
+So what is TOR: in fact, it is a kind of “peer-to-peer” concept but used for security purposes.
+It is a distributed network and an anonymous network.
+It is particularly helpful to people who don’t want their Internet traffic to be tracked since the packets are distributed over the whole TOR network.
+To quote TOR’s website, “The idea is similar to using a twisty, hard-to-follow route to throw off somebody who is tailing you — and then periodically erasing your footprints.”

 What can you do with TOR?

-So instead of rewriting a summary of what can be done with TOR service, I’d rather link you to the necessary materials, then you take whatever fits your needs.
+So instead of rewriting a summary of what can be done with TOR service, I’d instead link you to the necessary materials, then you take whatever fits your needs.

-So let’s say that you want to organize an anonymous online meeting so secure that even the participants can’t even be tracked.
+Let’s say that you want to organize a secret online meeting so secure that even the participants can’t yet be tracked.
 You may want to consider establishing a “Rendez-Vous” point within the TOR network via their hidden services.

 The good thing about joining the TOR network is that it is available for multiple platforms (Linux, Mac, Windows, …), if you want to give it a try, you may want to check the installation guides.